danuecumaster/ECUMaster-Black-ESP32-Bluetooth-Dashboard-Logger/README.md

 - Free space is continuously monitored
 - When free space drops below **100 MB**:
   - The **oldest log file is automatically deleted**
-- Logging never stops due to a full card
+- Logging continues uninterrupted — no full-card failures

 ---